belarix/xfce-Dark-theme-/README.md

 Qt6: qt6ct and qt6gtk2 need installed and GTK set under qt6ct.
 The QT_QPA_PLATFORMTHEME="qt5ct" variable works for it as well.

-Taskbar: A replica of the Explorer System Tray can be made by putting the Tray and Clock applets (in that order) together on the taskbar.
+Taskbar: A replica of the Windows Explorer System Tray can be made by putting the Tray and Clock applets (in that order) together on the taskbar.
        The pulseaudio-button plugin is also themed to fit between these visually.
 Panel icons should be set to a fixed "16x16" size to keep them consistent across things.

        Included are profiles for the excellent xfce4-panel-profiles addon that replicate a Win9x or Win7 style taskbar: They should be placed in either /.local/share/xfce4-panel-profiles/ or /usr/local/share/xfce4-panel-profiles/layouts/ to show up in its Backup/Restore menu.

-       If not using a profile, border size needs set to at least 1px in the panel's settings for things to look right.
+       If not using a profile, border size needs set to at least 1px in all panel's settings for things to look right.

 Etc:
     1) The CSD has a standard Windows button order defined in GTK3/4's settings.ini but Xfce4's xfsettingsd overrides this.
        A workaround would be to execute this somwhere at logon:

 	    gsettings set org.gnome.desktop.wm.preferences button-layout menu:minimize,maximize,close

     2) If you're running nm-applet, it won't center correctly on a Deskbar system tray.
-You can edit /etc/xdg/autostart/nm-applet.desktop to exec nm-applet --indicator to fix this.
+You can edit /etc/xdg/autostart/nm-applet.desktop to exec nm-applet --indicator instead of just nm-applet to fix this.

 [HiDPI Themes]